西宮 優作

 Monoids and semigroups

-Automata, complexity and computability theory
+Automata, complexity and computability

 Nishimiya and Taniguchi, Non-commutative linear logic fragments with sub-context-free complexity.
 (To appear in TbiLLC 2025: Fifteenth International Tbilisi Symposium on Logic, Language and Computation. arxiv)